-Customize compliance assistance.
-The TCEQ meets the specific needs of the regulated entity seeking compliance help.
-Additionally, the TCEQ has a dedicated 24-hour, toll-free complaint hotline, as well as an online form for submitting complaints.
-Complaints within the TCEQ's jurisdiction are prioritized and responded to in a timely manner.
-To ensure that the TCEQ is meeting its commitments under its Compact with Texans, the TCEQ makes available a Customer Service Survey at the conclusion of every investigation and provides the survey link on all agency correspondence and on the agency's website.
-When surveys are received indicating dissatisfaction with the TCEQ's service, staff makes efforts to address the concerns.
+- Assist small businesses and local governments.
+Each year, TCEQ assists over 66,000 small businesses and local governments, and provides pollution prevention assistance through presentations, workshops, and participation in trade organization conferences.
+This assistance helps achieve the core function of compliance. - Customize compliance assistance.
+TCEQ meets the specific needs of the regulated entity seeking compliance help.
+Additionally, TCEQ has a dedicated 24-hour, toll-free complaint hotline, as well as an online form for submitting complaints.
+Complaints within TCEQ's jurisdiction are prioritized and responded to in a timely manner.
+To ensure that TCEQ is meeting its commitments under its Compact with Texans, TCEQ makes available a Customer Service Survey at the conclusion of every investigation and provides the survey link on all agency correspondence and on the agency's website.
+When surveys are received indicating dissatisfaction with TCEQ's service, staff makes efforts to address the concerns.

-Produce plain-language communications and guidance.
-The TCEQ strives to write guidance documents and all communications so that any Texan can understand environmental regulations and issues.

-- Present activities online.
-The TCEQ has an extensive public website where the public can track complaints and enforcement activities.
-The TCEQ creates an Annual Enforcement Report, available online, which contains information on the enforcement actions for each type of regulatory program in the agency for the most recent fiscal year, as well as the preceding five. - Simplify the process for creating as well as reporting activities and expenses for supplemental environmental projects.
-The TCEQ has reduced the length of the SEP form and made the report more user-friendly.
+- Produce plain-language communications and guidance.
+TCEQ strives to write all communications including guidance documents so that any Texan can understand environmental regulations and issues. - Present activities online.
+TCEQ has an extensive public website where the public can track complaints and enforcement activities.
+TCEQ creates an Annual Enforcement Report, available online, which contains information on the enforcement actions for each type of regulatory program in the agency for the most recent fiscal year, as well as the preceding five. - Simplify the process for creating and reporting information for supplemental environmental projects.
+TCEQ has reduced the length of the SEP form and made the report more user-friendly.